Connect with others who understand.

 • Your levels of certain blood markers, such as brain natriuretic peptide — These markers give doctors clues about how hard the right side of your heart is working.
 They can help show if your heart is under stress, but they aren’t specific to pulmonary hypertension.

-People who haven’t received PAH treatment before and are considered high risk may start combination therapy that includes a prostacyclin analog.
+People who haven’t had PAH treatment before and are considered high risk may start combination therapy that includes a prostacyclin analog.
 This medicine is given through an injection or a continuous infusion, either into a vein or under the skin, to help open up the blood vessels.

 Symptom Improvement With Combination Therapy